 - Dissolve the clot, if possible

-- Do not sit for long periods.
-If you are in a car or airplane or at a computer, get up often and move around.
+- Do not sit for long periods of time.
+Get up and move around.

-- Change your position at least every 2 hours.
+- If confined to bed, move arms and legs often.
+Change positions at least every 2 hours.

 Heart and Stroke Foundation of Canada